Episode 144. Crazy News Stories from 'The Times' Publication

 I don't know.

-Yeah, animal cruelty bad back then.
+Was animal cruelty bad back then?

 I mean, cats are fucking crazy.

-They breed like there's no pe there's no pita back then.
+There's no pita back then.

-Yeah, there was no pita to kill your cat back then.
+There was no pita to kill your cat back then.

 They had to do it themselves.